Unhappy Circuit

 - Supported by Arts Council Korea

-- Archive video: https://youtu.be/ncnhnyX4WmY
+- Video documentation: https://youtu.be/ncnhnyX4WmY

-Now, the memory extends to artificial intelligence.
-Are there indescribable features that only the moments of experiences have in memories?
-Or are memories just data that can be copied and transmitted all the time?
-If memories are just data, Is it possible for artificial intelligence to learn human memories?
-If it is possible for artificial intelligence to learn human memories, would artificial intelligence that learned my memories be me?
+Are experiences unreplicable and exist only in lived moments?
+Or are memories merely data that can be copied?
+If memories are just data, is it possible for artificial intelligence to learn human memory?
+And if AI can learn human memory, would that AI be me?

-3. Computer music and algorithmic audiovisual, 2014~2017
+3. Electronic music and algorithmic audiovisual, 2014~2017

-<Music of Memories>, 2017
+Music of Memories, 2017

 - 2-channel projection, 4-channel sound, 20'